m5c/safesockets/README.md

 * MessageObservers: Will be notified on each incoming message (except for probes & acks)
 * BreakDownObservers: Will be notified as soon as the connection is considered lost.

-Note: As soon as a connection is considered lost, you will cannot send any further messages.
+Note: As soon as a connection is considered lost, you cannot send any further messages.
 Just discard it and create a new one.